 In response, the Australian South Sea Islander community was recognised by the Commonwealth Government as a unique minority group in 1994.
 This recognition followed a 1992 report, 'The Call for Recognition: A Report on the Situation of Australian South Sea Islanders', which was undertaken by the Human Rights and Equal Opportunity Commission.

-The Queensland Government is committed to ensuring that present and future generations of Australian South Sea Islanders have equality of opportunity to participate in and contribute to the economic, social, political and cultural life of the state.
+This statement highlights the Queensland Government’s commitment to ensuring that present and future generations of Australian South Sea Islanders have equality of opportunity to participate in and contribute to the economic, social, political and cultural life of the state.

-The Queensland Government requires its departments and other agencies to act on this commitment through their policies, programs and services.
+It also requires Queensland Government departments and other agencies to act on this commitment through their policies, programs and services.

 We pay our respects to the Aboriginal and Torres Strait Islander ancestors of this land, their spirits and their legacy.
 The foundations laid by these ancestors—our First Nations peoples—give strength, inspiration and courage to current and future generations towards creating a better Queensland.